FallenDeity/discord.py-masterclass/docs/views.md

     ```

     There are multiple places to add the dynamic item, you can add it in the `setup_hook` or in one of the cog's `cog_load` methods.
 Just make sure that the dynamic item is added before the bot starts.

-    As of when making this guide, `discord.py==2.4.x` is in development and not released yet.
-So you will have to install the development version of discord.py to use dynamic items.

-    ```bash
-    $ pip install -U git+https://github.com/Rapptz/discord.py
-    ```

 ## Select Menus